vinitkumar/vinitkumar.me/content/blog/2014-01-03-Setup-Macvim-for-maximum-awesomeness/index.md

 ---
 layout: post
-title: "Setup Macvim for Maximum awesomeness"
+title: "How To Setup Macvim for Maximum awesomeness"
 description: "How did I setup macvim for super awesomeness"
 category: articles
 tags: vim macvim development